onechiporenko/lair/README.md

 });
 ```

 Our factory will create Records with fields `id`, `firstName` and `lastName`.
 Since `faker` returns truly random values we'll get really different Records.
 We declared `firstName` and `lastName` as functions that returns some random values.
-Inside this functions new Record is available as context.
+Inside these functions new Record is available as context.
 So, you can write next:

 ```javascript
 const {Lair, Factory} = require('lair-db');